locaweb/leela-docs/general/architecture.rst

      leela_xmpp <-> proc <-> dmproc;
    }

-The *redis* is used as a directory service.
+The redis is used as a directory service.
 When a request is made by a user an new entry is written into the redis.
-Periodically, *leela xmpp* service reads from redis in order to know which users are requesting information.
-When a new entry is found, it establishes a connection with dmproc and the request starts being served.
-Similarly, whenever an entry is removed from redis the connection with dmproc is closed.
+Periodically, leela xmpp service reads from redis in order to know which users are requesting information.
+When a new entry is found, it establishes a connection with dmproc and any output is forwarded via XMPP to the users requesting the information.
+Similarly, whenever an entry is removed from redis the associated connection with dmproc is closed.

 The load on a redis server is very low, but it is extremely important to make sure it is always available.
-If the redis service become unavailable, the xmpp service will get unavailable.
+If the redis service become unavailable, so does the leela-xmpp.